specialises in intellectual property law (trademarks, patents, designs and copyrights) and competition law.

 For many years, he has been a member of the committee for patent proxy approvals within the Office for Intellectual Property (2005-2017).

-Emmanuel is ranked in Band 2 in intellectual property by Chambers & Partners and in the Gold Band in trademarks by WTR1000.
+Emmanuel is ranked in Band 2 in Intellectual Property by Chambers & Partners, as a Leading Individual by The Legal 500, and in the Gold Band in trademarks by WTR1000.
 He is Recommended in trademarks by Who’s Who Legal (Global Leaders Guide) and recognised as a Trademark Star by IP Stars.

 Emmanuel Cornu is a member of the International Association for the Protection of Intellectual Property (AIPPI), in which context he is the administrator of the Belgian group and president of the Trademarks Commission.
 He is also a member of the International Trademark Association (INTA), and of MARQUES, the European Communities Trademark Association (ECTA), the International Literary and Artistic Association (ALAI), the Benelux Association of Trade Mark and Design Law (B.M.M.), and the European Patent Lawyers’ Association (EPLAW).